 Crown Land Reform

-The Crown Land Management Act 2016 (CLM Act) will commence on 1 July 2018, introducing a consolidated, modern piece of legislation to govern the management of Crown land in NSW.
+The Crown Land Management Act 2016 (CLM Act) commenced on 1 July 2018, introducing a consolidated, modern piece of legislation to govern the management of Crown land in NSW.

 There will remain some marked difference for the management of Crown land and the management of ‘public land’ under the LG Act as a result of additional statutory requirements provided by the CLM Act, which will be reflected in guidance provided to councils.
 This primarily relates to the management of native title responsibilities on Crown reserves.

 The CLM Act falls within the portfolio responsibilities of the Minister for Lands and Forestry, and is administered by the Department of Industry (DOI) - Crown Land and Water.